alefranz/MELT/BACKLOG.md

 - No project, workflow, sample, or user-facing documentation presents .NET 9 as the default or sole current target.

-### 2. Validate the modern ASP.NET Core helper packages
+### 2. Validate the modern ASP.NET Core helper packages - Completed

 **Scope**